kyleterry/cmdbot-evented/docs/your_bot.rst

 The Configuration you want
 ==========================

-CmdBot is coming with two available configuration modules.
+CmdBot is coming with three available configuration modules.
 The default one is using the "ini file" described in :ref:`the ini file section <ini-file-label>`.

 But you can override this using the :class:`ArgumentConfiguration`.
 Like this: